ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 :warning: SNB data sets of **different scale factors require different configurations** for the benchmark runs.
 Therefore, make sure you use the correct values (update_interleave and query frequencies) based on the files provided in the [`sf-properties/` directory](sf-properties/).

 * The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.
+Alternatively, e.g. if you lack sudo rights, use Neo4j's built-in dump and load features through the `scripts/backup-neo4j.sh` and `scripts/restore-neo4j.sh` scripts.